 \subsection{Production}

 The model's supply side is similar to standard ``medium scale'' DSGE models: Production is vertically integrated.
-There is again a final good that can either be consumed or used by capital goods producers to produce investment goods subject to adjustment costs.
+There is a final good that can either be consumed or used by capital goods producers to produce investment goods subject to adjustment costs.
 This final good is assembled by a representative final goods producer, that in turn requires differentiated inputs provided by a continuum of retailers.
-The latter set prices in a monopolistic competitive fashion subject to nominal rigidities and require intermediate goods to produce their output.
+The retailers set prices in a monopolistically competitive fashion subject to nominal rigidities and require intermediate goods to produce their output.
 These are provided by a set of competitive intermediate goods producers that require capital and labor services as inputs.
-The latter are an aggregate of different labor varieties, the wage for is decided by monopolistic competitive unions that are also subject to nominal rigidities.
-As \cite{bayerEtAlaer}, I make the simplifying assumption that firms solving forward-looking problems (such as the retailers' price setting problem) discount the future at the households' discount parameter $\beta$.\footnote{Since I will linearize the model with respect to aggregate shocks, only the steady-state value of the discount factor in the firms' dynamic problems will matter for the dynamic model responses. \cite{bayerEtAl2019} and \cite{lee2021b} report that using different specifications does not significantly affect results in their 2-asset HANK models with many similar features.}
+The latter are an aggregate of different labor varieties, the wage for which is decided by monopolistically competitive unions that are also subject to nominal rigidities.
+This adds nominal wage rigidity to the model.
+Given that these ingredients are well-known, I refer to Appendix \ref{app:two_asset_hank} for the details on the production side of the model.